 The swim course starts on the sandy beach of Lake Welch.
 The water temperatures range from 54 - 66 degrees.
 The swim course will be a 0.6 mile triangle marked with large orange buoys.
 Smaller orange buoys will be placed in the center of the legs to help you swim straight.
 The Half Distance will circle the course two times clockwise - keeping the buoys on your right.
 The Olympic Distance will circle the course one time.
-When you exit the water you will have a long run to the Transition Area on the sand and cement walkway.
+When you exit the water you will have a run up the beach to the Transition Area.
 Foot-washing bins will be placed en-route to wash sand off your feet.
 Follow signs into the transition area.
 When you cross the timing mat at TA1 your swim time will end.
 Enter the Transition Area at - "Swim End".
 After you complete your transition to the bike, you will exit the transition area out the opposite side from where you entered - "Bike Start".
-We will wave starts of approximately 100 people per wave.
+We cannot have over 150 racers start at a time - so we will wave starts of approximately 80-100 people per wave.
 You will receive your wave assignments on event day.

-The 2013 Bike Course returns to the classic gorgeous loop of Harriman State Park.
-A 14-mile loop that will start at Lake Welch.
+The Bike Course maintains the classic gorgeous loop of Harriman State Park.
+A grueling yet fast 14-mile loop on lots of newly paved roads that will start at Lake Welch.
 You will exit Lake Welch Parking Lot bear to your right onto Lake Welch Drive.
 IMMEDIATELY move to the left side of the road and make a U-turn to head West onto Lake Welch Drive.
 Continue on Lake Welch Dr. to the stop sign at the bottom of the hill.
 USE CAUTION merging into traffic as you turn right heading north on Seven Lakes Drive.
 Soon after you will arrive at Kanawauke Circle.
 Enter the traffic circle and take your second exit to continue on Seven Lakes Drive North towards Tiorati Circle.
 USE CAUTION as you enter Tiorati circle.
 Take your first right in the circle onto Tiorati Brook Rd.
-Follow Tiorati Brook Rd (STEEP & WINDY) until you go through the underpass.
+Follow Tiorati Brook Rd (STEEP & WINDING) until you go through the underpass.
 Begin to slow down

 Bike Aid Station